 Your blood sugar levels could be dropping, or you don’t have enough electrolytes.

-Electrolytes help to regulate your body’s functions and your glucose levels are what provide energy to your cells.
+Electrolytes help to regulate your body’s functions and your glucose levels are what provides energy to your cells.
 If you are in a long stretching or workout session, an electrolyte drink isn’t a bad idea, however, for shorter sessions consider a snack like a glass of water and a banana.

 Too much caffeine in your system.

-Caffeine is a stimulant, which can wake your body up and cause the jitters, including muscle spasms.
+Caffeine is a stimulant, which can wake your body up and cause jitters, including muscle spasms.
 Try reducing your daily caffeine intake and noticing the difference.

 This is usually from pushing your muscles beyond their limits.

 Simply speaking, your brain fires motor units to your muscles to activate, but the longer that those motor units are firing, the weaker and slower they become.
 This causes your muscles to alternate between contraction (when these units have been fired) and relaxation (when there are no units fired).
 A bit of shaking isn’t bad, since it reveals how hard your body is working, but fatiguing your muscles to stillness can possibly cause injury.

 Many of these concerns can be addressed by awareness and taking care of your health.
 Be sure to eat a balanced diet, stay adequately hydrated, and regularly rest to allow yourself to recover.
 Increase your workout intensity gradually to reduce the risk of injuries and always pay attention to how your body feels during exercise.

 While stretching, make sure your muscles are warm and start off with shorter hold times.
 Holding a stretch for five seconds, repeated three times with a small break in between, is as effective as a fifteen-second hold, but it reduces the risk of injury, especially for those first starting out.